Investing in Capacity

 Bainbridge Community Foundation’s Capacity Building Grants program supports organizations that are actively striving to improve the efficiency and efficacy of their work by investing in core operations.
 These grants focus on supporting an organization’s internal capacity, funding short-term projects that must be completed within six months.

-Applications for the 2017 Capacity Building Grants Program will be accepted between 10/10/17 and 11/8/17.
-Applications must be submitted by 9:00 pm Pacific on the due date.
+Applications for the 2018 Capacity Building Grants Program will be accepted in fall 2018.
+Applications must be submitted by 9:00 pm Pacific on the due date (TBD).
 Applicants will be informed in mid-December of funding decisions.
 To learn more or apply, download our PDF overview.
-If you have any questions, please contact Debbie Kuffel, Program & Finance Officer, at 206-842-0433 or firstname.lastname@example.org.
+If you have any questions, please contact Debbie Kuffel, Program & Finance Officer, at 206-842-0433 or email@example.com.

 “The support of Bainbridge Community Foundation and its donors has been instrumental in transforming a good idea of four years ago into to a vibrant and effective program with a proven track record that delivers multiple benefits to our community.”